S-Sahanii0/backend-assesment/README.md

 ![alt 'text'](images/high_level_architecture.png)

-The different components for this system and how they interact with each other is shown in the ~ C2 level.
+The different components for this system and how they interact with each other is shown in the form of a ~ C2 level diagram.
 See more: [C4 diagrams](https://c4model.com/).

 #### App Models [Generated]